 Devil’s Hall Trail

-Near the end of the trail, you reach the first “hall.”
+Near the end of the trail you reach the Hiker’s Staircase, a natural rock formation where centuries of erosion have carved the layered limestone into a series of stepped ledges.
 This small canyon has layered rocks on both sides.
 It looks a lot like Devil’s Hall and it’s easy to mistake this canyon for the “true” Devil’s Hall (that’s still farther up the trail).

-There are two ways to get up this obstacle.
+There are two ways to get up the staircase.
 You can either climb right up the middle, using the layers as a staircase.
 Or you can climb up the left side of the wall and rock scramble along the side of it.
 This way is more challenging but this is what we did.

 Walk around the small pool of water, climb up the second, smaller staircase, and continue to walk up the wash.